loiclec/FuzzCheck/readme.md

 529434  score: 122.0    corp: 81        exec/s: 103374  rss: 8
 Saving testFailure at /Users/loic/Projects/fuzzcheck-example/artifacts/testFailure-78a1af7b1be086ca0.json
 ```

 It detected a test failure after 529434 iterations, and it saved the JSON-encoded crashing input inside the file `testFailure-78a1af7b1be086ca0.json`.
-Half a million iterations might seem like a lot, but if the test used a simple exhaustive search, it would have *never* found that test failure, even after trillions of iterations.
+Half a million iterations might seem like a lot, but if the test used a simple exhaustive or random search, it would have *never* found that test failure, even after trillions of iterations.

-### The Package.swift manifest
+The `Package.swift` manifest of FuzzCheckExample is:

-In your Package.swift manifest, you need to add `FuzzCheck` as a dependency and to specify the list of targets that you wish to fuzz-test.
-For example:

 ```swift
 // swift-tools-version:4.2